MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

 What happens to these islands?
-When the tearing mode enters the nonlinear regime, the island width~is (see \apref{app:TMnlin}) \beq w \sim k_*\lD^2, \eeq which is smaller than $\lD$ and so, technically speaking, the aligned structures need not be destroyed by these islands. \citet{uzdensky16} (followed by \citealt{mallet17b} and by \citealt{loureiro17}) argue that, after the tearing mode goes nonlinear, the $X$-points between the islands will collapse into current sheets on the same time scale \exref{eq:gmax_TM} as the mode grew.
-The outcome is a set of $N$ islands, which can be assumed to have circularised.
-Their width is then $(wk_*^{-1})^{1/2}\sim\lD$ and so they do disrupt the aligned structure (ideal-MHD sheet) that spawned them.
-The argument leading to this conclusion is rehearsed more carefully in \apsref{app:TMnlin}, \ref{app:CS} and in \secref{sec:MSC_vs_BL} (see in particular footnote~\ref{fn:circ}), but the key point for us here is that at the disruption scale, the aligned structures that cascade down from the inertial range are broken up by reconnection into flux ropes that are {\em isotropic} in the perpendicular plane.
-This is a starting point for a new kind of cascade, which we shall now proceed to consider.
+When the tearing mode enters the nonlinear regime, the island width~is (see \apref{app:TMnlin}) \beq w \sim k_*\lD^2, \eeq which is smaller than $\lD$ and so, technically speaking, the aligned structures need not be destroyed by these islands. \citet{uzdensky16} (followed by \citealt{mallet17b} and by \citealt{loureiro17}) argue that, after the tearing mode goes nonlinear, the islands will grow further while the $X$-points between them collapse into current sheets---all of that on the same time scale \exref{eq:gmax_TM} as the mode grew.
+It seems intuitive that, in order to break up the aligned structure (ideal-MHD sheet) that spawned them, the islands would have to get to $w\sim\lD$ \citep{uzdensky16}.
+If they did this in a cross-section-area-preserving way, then they would be circular at the point of disruption: from \exref{eq:w_nlin}, $w k_*^{-1}\sim\lD^2$.
+Such a set of islands (flux ropes) would be isotropic in the perpendicular plane.
+Another simplistic model is to imagine their width grow due to further reconnection while their length remains the same, viz.,~$\sim k_*^{-1}$ (simplistic because the lengthening of the inter-island current sheets is ignored).
+The aspect ratio of such a flux rope once it reached the width $\lD$ would be \beq \lD k_* \sim N \frac{\lD}{\xiD} \sim N \sin\theta_{\lD} \sim \Rm^{-1/14}(1+\Pm)^{3/14}, \eeq where $N$ is given by \exref{eq:N_islands}.
+This is a degree of alignment preserved, but reduced by a (asymptotically large) factor of $N$.
+At the extreme end of the range of possibilities is the view of \citet{boldyrev17} that, in fact, islands of size \exref{eq:w_nlin} are already sufficient to break up the aligned structure, so alignment is not abruptly reduced by tearing disruption.
+Both this idea and some nuances about the $X$-point collapse are discussed further in \secref{sec:MSC_vs_BL}.
+The key point for us here is that at the disruption scale, the aligned structures that cascade down from the inertial range are broken up by reconnection into flux ropes that are underaligned and may even be isotropic in the perpendicular plane.
+They are a starting point for a new kind of cascade, which I shall now proceed to consider.